AkeshSamuditha/web-scraping-code-surge/README.md

 # Web Scraping Project

-This project is designed to scrape documentation from AWS Lambda and React websites.
-The scraped data is then saved into a JSON file.
+This project scrapes documentation from AWS Lambda and React websites, saving the data into a JSON file.

 ## Project Structure